noamzaks/eyalthesinger/README.md

 The tool is based on brute-force and does not use any sort of _weakness_ in the underlying mechanisms.

+⚠️ This is created for educational purposes only.
+The code is provided without any guarantees and the person running the code bears all responsibility.

 ## Features

 -   Cipher support